Skip to content

 11.10.2 Algorithm Characteristics

-• Time complexity of \(O(nk)\), non-adaptive sorting: Let the data volume be \(n\), the data be in base \(d\), and the maximum number of digits be \(k\).
-Then performing counting sort on a certain digit uses \(O(n + d)\) time, and sorting all \(k\) digits uses \(O((n + d)k)\) time.
-Typically, both \(d\) and \(k\) are relatively small, and the time complexity approaches \(O(n)\).
+• Time complexity of \(O(nk)\), non-adaptive sorting: Let the number of items be \(n\), let the values be represented in base \(d\), and let the maximum number of digits be \(k\).
+Counting sort on one digit takes \(O(n + d)\) time, so sorting all \(k\) digits takes \(O((n + d)k)\) time.
+In practice, \(d\) and \(k\) are usually relatively small, so the overall time complexity approaches \(O(n)\).

 • Space complexity of \(O(n + d)\), non-in-place sorting: Same as counting sort, radix sort requires auxiliary arrays res and counter of lengths \(n\) and \(d\).